jiroshimaya/kanasim/README.md

 # kanasim
 ##### English | [日本語](./README.ja.md)
-This repository provides Japanese kana phonetic similarity data and a sample program to calculate word similarity using that data, which is used in the parody lyrics creation support app "[Soramimic](https://soramimic.com)."
+This repository provides Japanese kana phonetic similarity data and a sample code to calculate word similarity using that data, which is used in the parody lyrics creation support app "[Soramimic](https://soramimic.com)."
 It is expected to be used in projects where it is important to quantitatively evaluate phonetic similarity, such as puns and automatic generation of rap lyrics, not limited to parody lyrics.

 ## Phonetic Similarity Data